daviddenton/fintrospect/README.md

 ```

 #####View the generated documentation
-The auto-generated documenation lives at the root of the module, so point the Swagger UI at ```http://{host}:8080/library``` to see it.
+The auto-generated documentation lives at the root of the module, so point the Swagger UI at ```http://{host}:8080/library``` to see it.

 #####Test it
 Fintrospect ships with a testing trait ```TestingFintrospectRoute```, which you can mix into your tests in order to validate your routes.